 The LessonExpanding brackets means multiplying terms to remove brackets from an expression.
 Imagine we wanted to remove the brackets from the expression below.
 We have to expand the brackets.

-Multiply each term inside the bracket with the term outside of the bracket.
+How to Expand BracketsExpanding brackets is easy.
+Multiply each term inside the brackets with the term outside of the bracket.

-Multiply the first term inside the bracket (x) with the term outside the bracket (2).
+Multiply the first term inside the brackets (x) with the term outside the brackets (2).

-Multiply the second term inside the bracket (1) with the term outside the bracket (2), and add to the previous result.
+Multiply the second term inside the brackets (1) with the term outside the brackets (2), and add to the previous result.

 2x + 2